Application of blockchain for secure data transmission in distributed state estimation: System model

 \subsection{Asynchronous data transfer}

-The combination of renewable energy sources and information and communication technology (ICT) changes the power system's nature from a physical system to a CPS \cite{yohanandhan2020cyber}.
+The combination of renewable energy sources and information and communication technology (ICT) changes the power system's nature from a physical system to a CPPS~\cite{yohanandhan2020cyber}.
 Therefore, the physical part consists of a power grid, and the cyber part comprises a control and computation layer.
-Although it is hard to provide a clear definition for the cyber layer due to the integration of power system elements with computational processors, we try to provide some features related to each part.
-The physical layer includes transmission lines, generators, transformers, etc., and physical laws govern it.
-The cyber layer is responsible for the computation, analysis and assessment of the power system on the regional and global scale.
-As a CPS, the smart grid, or the power grid in general, encounters different types of cyberattacks, such as the denial of service (DoS) or false data injection (FDI).
+The physical layer consists of physical elements such as generators, transmission lines, transformers, etc. On the other hand, the cyber layer is responsible for computation, analysis and assessment of the power grid, and includes elements such as sensors, communication medium, control system, etc. \cite{yohanandhan2020cyber}.
+A CPPS encounters different types of cyberattacks, such as DoS and FDI.
 However, latency attack has the potential to be considered as a new type of attack in the area of the power system, while it is already well-known for wireless network community \cite{chen2020system}.
 The power system undergoes a time delay of several milliseconds, while increasing this latency or time delay maliciously may lead to the power system instability \cite{chen2020system}.
-Although the application of distributed methods and implementation of a BC based communication network may dissolve the issue to a high extend, still there would be a chance that the latency happens for the system.
+Although the application of distributed methods and implementation of a BC based communication network may dissolve the issue , still there would be a chance that the latency happens for the system.
 To study such a case, we have considered a delay in data transfer between areas in a randomized manner.
 In other words, at some iterations, an area randomly (based on uniform probability distribution) will be selected so as not to update its state variables.
 The comparison of the DSE results with and without delay is presented in section IV.